BitEscrow/escrow-sdk/README.md

 ### Funding

-Once a final proposal has been delivered to our server, all terms and endorsements are validated, then a [contract](docs/contract.md) is formed.
-The contract is assigned a signing [agent](docs/contract.md), which is used to coordinate deposits.
+Once a final proposal has been delivered to our server, we will validate the terms and any endorsements, then publish a [contract](docs/contract.md).
+This contract is assigned a signing [agent](docs/contract.md), which is used to coordinate deposits.

 Each funder requests a deposit [account](docs/deposit.md) from the agent.
 This account uses a 2-of-2 multi-signature address with a time-locked refund path.